 Comparing datasets is a fundamental task in machine learning and a crucial component of various downstream tasks.
-Understanding the \textit{similarity} (or \textit{dissimilarity}) of datasets can inform decisions in transfer learning \cite{tran_transferability_2019,ben-david_theory_2010}, multitask learning \cite{janati_wasserstein_2019,shui_principled_2019}, and data valuation \cite{just_lava_2023,jiang_opendataval_2023}, among other applications.
+Understanding the \textit{similarity} (or \textit{dissimilarity}) of datasets can inform decisions in transfer learning \citep{tran_transferability_2019,ben-david_theory_2010}, multitask learning \citep{janati_wasserstein_2019,shui_principled_2019}, and data valuation \citep{just_lava_2023,jiang_opendataval_2023}, among other applications.
 For example, selecting a pre-training dataset that is similar to a data-poor target domain can lead to better fine-tuning performance.
-Notions of \textit{dataset distance} have emerged as a principled way of quantifying these similarities and differences \cite{mercioni_survey_2019, janati_wasserstein_2019, alvarez-melis_geometric_2020}.
+Notions of \textit{dataset distance} have emerged as a principled way of quantifying these similarities and differences \citep{mercioni_survey_2019, janati_wasserstein_2019, alvarez-melis_geometric_2020}.
 Such distances provide insights into the relation and correspondence between data distributions, help in evaluating model performance, and guide the selection of appropriate learning algorithms.

 The concept of \textit{dataset} can vary based on context and objectives.
 In classical statistics, it generally refers to feature vectors, focusing on the distribution and relationships within a feature space $\X$.
-Traditional statistical tests, such as the chi-squared test for categorical variables \cite{pearson_criterion_1900} and the Kolmogorov-Smirnov test for numerical variables \cite{massey_kolmogorov-smirnov_1951}, quantify similarity based on features alone.
-Additionally, classic distributional distances offer formal measures of dataset similarity: the Total Variation distance \cite{verdu_total_2014} quantifies the maximum discrepancy between distributions; Wasserstein distance, or Earth Mover's Distance, measures the cost of transforming one distribution into another \cite{villani_optimal_2008}; and Integral Probability Metrics (IPM) measures how well a class of classifiers can distinguish samples from the two distributions \cite{muller_integral_1997}.
+Classic distributional distances offer formal measures of dataset similarity: the Total Variation distance \citep{verdu_total_2014} quantifies the maximum discrepancy between distributions; Wasserstein distance, or Earth Mover's Distance, measures the cost of transforming one distribution into another \citep{villani_optimal_2008}; and Integral Probability Metrics (IPM) measure how well a class of classifiers can distinguish samples from the two distributions \citep{muller_integral_1997}.

 In supervised learning, datasets include both features from space $\X$ and labels from space $\Y$.
 The distance between two such datasets involves measuring both the feature and label differences.
 This can be challenging when the label space $\Y$ is not a metric space.
 Approaches such as those proposed by \citet{courty_domain_2014}, \citet{alvarez-melis_structured_2018}, and \citet{alvarez-melis_geometric_2020} offer a principled method for computing dataset distances considering the joint feature-label distribution $\Pd(\X \times \Y)$.
 These methods ensure that both the features and labels are adequately accounted for in the distance measure, offering a more holistic comparison between datasets. \looseness=-1